sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/10-code/01-inputs.md

 $INPUT_FIRSTINPUT
 ```

-You need to use the `inputs` context to access it.
+And you need to use the `inputs` context to access it.